 Program overview

-The Double Degree - Bachelor of Arts (Honours) - Gender Studies & Bachelor of Education (QB) program at Queen's University offers students a unique opportunity to earn two degrees simultaneously.
-This program is designed for those who wish to deepen their understanding of gender studies while also gaining the necessary qualifications to become educators.
-By integrating these two fields, students are equipped with a comprehensive skill set that prepares them for diverse career paths in education and social advocacy.
-The dual degree format not only enhances academic credentials but also enriches the student experience through interdisciplinary learning.
+The Double Degree - Bachelor Of Arts (Honours) - Gender Studies & Bachelor Of Education (QB) program at Queen's University allows students to earn two undergraduate degrees from different faculties.
+This unique program is designed for those who wish to deepen their understanding of gender studies while also gaining the necessary qualifications to become educators.
+By combining these two disciplines, students are equipped with a diverse skill set that enhances their career prospects in various fields, including education, social services, and advocacy.

 Featured Experiences

-• Joint Partner Programs: Collaborations with community organizations and educational institutions provide additional learning and networking opportunities.
+• Joint Partner Programs: Collaborations with various organizations may offer additional learning opportunities and networking.

 Career Options

-• Educator: Teaching in primary or secondary schools, focusing on inclusive education and gender studies.
+• Educator: Teach in primary or secondary schools, focusing on gender studies and social justice education.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.